kevin-kaixu/partnet-symh/README.md

 ##### E. The syms folder
-The mat file in the syms folder stores symmetrical parameters of each symmetrical node.
-In this example, there are four sets of symmetrical relationships, so four symmetrical parameters are stored.
-In partnet tree, corresponding to *node 12*, *node 13*, *node 9* and *node 8* in turn.
+The mat file in the syms folder stores the symmetry parameters for each symmetry node.
+The symmetry parameters defined for each symmetry type can be found in [Li et al. 2017].

 ##### F. The models folder
-The models folder stores 3D models in .obj form.
+The models folder stores the 3D mesh models in .obj format.

 ##### G. The obbs folder
 The obbs folder stores the corresponding obb files for each model.